DAOmasons/RuleBook/how-to-play/as-a-gs-op.md

 ### Grant Ship Operators:

-- Are responsible for signaling their Allocation Intents (distributions)
+- Providing an application that includes an allocation strategy, mission and grantee submission guidelines.
+- Reviewing/Approving project applicants
+- Reviewing/Approving initial milestone layout for approved projects
+- Distributing funds by approving submitted project milestones
-- Create onchain attestations for important updates or announcments (disclosures)
+- Creating onchain attestations for important updates or announcements
 - Encourage Grant Recipients to disclose progress on work completed

 ### How it Works